vsquicciarini/madys/README.md

 Latest news:
 ------------
+Jan 19, 2023 - Added the possibility to take into account uncertainties on E(B-V) values, which can now be provided at inizialization through a dedicated keyword 'ebv_err'.

 Aug 03, 2022 - Sloan Digital Sky Survey added to the list of automatically searchable surveys.
 Its filters are now available with the following models: PARSEC, MIST, AMES-Dusty, AMES-Cond, BT-Settl, NextGen.

 Jun 20, 2022 - BEX models (Linder et al. 2019, Marleau et al. 2019) added to the list of available models.